Purley on Thames: Transport

 The parish is crossed from east to west by both the Great Western Main Line and the A329.
 The railway is mostly hidden in a deep cutting and the nearest stations are those at Tilehurst and Pangbourne.
 Purley is served by Reading Buses service 16 and Thames Travel service 143.
 For those with mobility problems, ReadiBus provides door to door minibus services and the Pangbourne and District Volunteer Centre provides help getting to medical facilities.
 Mapledurham Lock, on the Thames, is within the parish, despite its name.

 Education

 Purley has two primary schools with three other primary schools and Denefield Academy within a short distance of its boundaries.

 Amenities

 Purley is bounded to south and west by the North Wessex Downs area of outstanding natural beauty and has a good range of habitats from river and woodland supporting a diverse range of creatures.
-The Thames Path beside the river and a set of 12 designated footpaths provide many opportunities for ramblers.
+The area is crossed by the Thames Path and has 12 designated footpaths.
 There are two recreation areas, a bowling green and Pike Shaw woods in the ownership of the parish council.
 There are three community halls: The Barn, the Memorial Hall and St Mary's Church hall, which host a large number of clubs and societies.